nicenzhou/EDGE/README.md

 ## Overview

 EDGE (Elastic Data-Driven Encoding) is a novel method for genome-wide association studies (GWAS) that determines the inheritance model each SNP contributes to a given trait, allowing for unique and flexible SNP encoding.
-Unlike traditional GWAS that assume an additive inheritance model, EDGE can identify nonadditive effects, including dominant and recessive patterns.
+Unlike traditional GWAS that assume an additive inheritance model, EDGE can identify additive and also nonadditive effects, including dominant and recessive patterns.

 ## Background